Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 Vaccination, parasite prevention, and surgical information are kept in the digital patient record.
 This helps annual checks, weight monitoring, nutrition planning, and preventive healthcare stay organized.

-When planning cat spaying or neutering in Mersin Mezitli, sharing your cat’s heat status, recent medical history, and behavior changes helps us plan more accurately.
+When planning cat spaying or neutering in Mersin Mezitli, sharing the cat’s heat status, recent medical history, and behavior changes helps plan the procedure more accurately.

 Repeated vomiting, prolonged loss of appetite, marked weakness, breathing difficulty, bleeding from the wound, opening of stitches, foul-smelling discharge, or rapidly increasing swelling/redness should not be considered normal.